 Pros and cons of business balance transfer credit cards

 - Saves your business money.
-With a low or 0% intro APR, you’re able to cut down on unnecessary interest on purchases you made long ago.
+With a low or 0% intro APR, you’re able to cut down on unnecessary interest on previous purchases.

 - Gets you out of debt faster.
 Without paying any interest, your monthly payments go solely toward your principal balance, meaning you can get your debt under control faster.

 - Simplifies your finances.
 Transferring multiple credit card balances over to one balance transfer card can consolidate your many monthly payments into just one bill.

 - Additional credit card perks.
 After you’ve paid off your debt and you’re using this card for everyday business purchases, you could enjoy travel perks, cashback rewards and more with your new balance transfer card.

 - Your interest rate could be higher in the long-run.
 If you don’t pay off your debt within the intro period, you could end up with a higher APR than the one you originally had.